-Shatta Wale Wants To Be Endorsed as Covid-19 Ambassador
+Shatta Wale Wants To Be Endorsed As COVID-19 Ambassador

-The dancehall artist made this appeal on his Twitter page, indicating that the quest to play the ambassadorial role in the fight against Covid-19 and some conspiracy theory about the vaccine was borne out of genuine love for the country and not because of some financial benefit.
+The dancehall artiste made the appeal on his Twitter page, indicating that the quest to play the ambassadorial role in the fight against COVID-19 and some conspiracy theories about the vaccine was borne out of genuine love for the country and not because of some financial benefit.

 President Akufo-Addo has urged citizens of Ghana and other West African States to ignore the conspiracy theories surrounding coronavirus vaccination.